-- Vote to propose tax rates (September 12)

-- Hold a hearing (September 19)

-- Formally vote to adopt rates (September 19)
+- Vote to propose tax rates (planned for September 12) - Hold a hearing (planned for September 19) - Formally vote to adopt rates (planned for September 19)

 Tax rates are calculated using a certified estimate of taxable values provided by the Harris Central Appraisal District (HCAD) in late July.
-The County can adopt rates using this certified estimate or may choose to wait and adopt rates based on the certified roll that HCAD provided at the end of August.
-The County adopted rates using the certified estimate.
+The County can adopt rates using this certified estimate or may choose to wait and adopt rates based on the certified roll which HCAD is expected to provide near the end of August.
+The Offices of County Administration (OCA) and Management and Budget (OMB) recommend adopting rates using the certified estimate.

 The range of tax rates Commissioners Court can adopt is set by statute and cannot exceed the "Voter Approval Rate" (VAR) without an election.
+If Commissioners Court fails to adopt rates, the rates revert to the "No-New Revenue" (NNR) rates.